 Application Received; Processing File: Your application was received and Admissions is currently verifying documents.

-Application Missing Required Documents: Your application is missing required items (i.e. personal statement, resume, character and fitness documentation, or an answer to a question within the application).
+Application Missing Required Documents: Your application is missing required items (i.e. personal statement, resume, character and fitness documentation, letter of recommendation, or an answer to a question within the application).
 This status also applies if your CAS (Credential Assembly Service) report from LSAC is missing.
 Note: The CAS report is not released until an LSAT score is present.

 All Required Documents Received; Awaiting Review: All required documents have been received and your application will soon be reviewed.

 Under Initial Review by Committee: Your file is complete and the Admissions Committee is evaluating your application.

 Hold: The Admissions Committee has completed the initial review of your file; however, a decision has not yet been made.
 The Committee employs a comparative review process, and your file will continue to be evaluated as additional applications are received.
 If prior to receiving a final decision you have significant updates – such as a new transcript or LSAT score, updated resume, or letter(s) of recommendation – your file will be re-evaluated based on the new information.
 Please remember that updated transcripts must be submitted through LSAC, not directly to the law school.
 New LSAT scores will be automatically provided to UF Law by LSAC.
 Other documents, however, may be forwarded to email@example.com.

 Wait-listed: You have been offered a place on our Waitlist.
 Please refer to the Wait List FAQs for more information.